 Where LIC Has a Genuine Edge

 Physical reach.
-With 4,800+ branches and 13.4 lakh active agents, LIC can service a policy in places where most private insurers exist only as apps or call centers.
+With 4,800+ offices and 13.47 lakh active agents, LIC can service a policy in places where most private insurers exist only as apps or call centers.
 For buyers in Tier 2/3 cities or those who value face-to-face interaction, this matters.

 68 years of operating history.
 LIC has been settling claims since 1956 — through wars, economic crises, and pandemics.
 The institutional memory and operational infrastructure built over nearly seven decades is genuinely difficult to replicate.